AdrienFabre/CV/README.md

 ## Interests

+- Personal Development - anything that enhance my understanding of myself
+- Swimming - I recently swam over 3k in 1h10, I keep practicing
-- Personal Development - Swimming – Hiking - Yoga – Meditating - Chasing social innovations
+- Hiking - Everywhere - Pyrenees(home) is my playground
+- Yoga - Streching my body as much as my mind - Twice a week since January
+- Meditating - Daily as much I can - Last year I did a week retreat in Scotland
+- Chasing social innovations - anything that enhance my contribution in this world

 #### Peer-led learning accelerator - Enrol Yourself - Learning Marathon (2018)
 - Researched and experimented on ways to cultivate social impact leadership.